Islandora/documentation/docs/user-documentation/content_types.md

 ## Before you start

-- The following How-To assumes that you are using the (optional) **[Islandora Defaults](https://github.com/Islandora/islandora_defaults)** configuration.
+- The following How-To assumes that you are using the (optional) **[Islandora Starter Site](https://github.com/Islandora/islandora-starter-site)** configuration.
 This configuration is deployed automatically if you build your Islandora site using the [Ansible Playbook](https://www.islandora.ca/get-islandora), [ISLE with Docker-Compose](https://www.islandora.ca/get-islandora), or are using the [sandbox or a Virtual Machine Image](https://www.islandora.ca/get-islandora)
 - This How-To assumes familiarity with Drupal terms such as [Node](https://www.drupal.org/docs/7/nodes-content-types-and-fields/about-nodes), [Content Type](https://www.drupal.org/docs/7/nodes-content-types-and-fields/working-with-content-types-and-fields-drupal-7-and-later), and [Media](https://www.drupal.org/docs/8/core/modules/media).

 ## How to modify a Content Type

-If you have deployed your Islandora with the Islandora Defaults configuration, you will already have a Repository Item content type available, with pre-configured fields and repository behaviours.
+If you have deployed your Islandora with the Islandora Starter Site configuration, you will already have a Repository Item content type available, with pre-configured fields and repository behaviours.

 1. In the Admin menu, go to **Structure** >> **Content Types** and find the _Repository Item_ content type.
 1. Select *Manage Fields*.